 What you want to do here is use a part orientation that gives you the most level planes, rather than arching shapes such as cylinders and mounds.
-The reason this works is because a level plane builds directly on top of each other.
+The reason this works is that a level plane builds directly on top of each other.

 When there are different angles in a part, layer lines are separated which leads to that bumpy look you see in printed models.

 It’s quite similar to the reduction of support materials section where you want an angle less than 45° but by using a lower layer height.
-You should think of layer lines as a flight of stairs, the smaller the stairs, the more amount of steps you have to take.
+You should think of layer lines as a flight of stairs, the smaller the stairs, the more number of steps you have to take.